Published By Janet Gershen-Siegel at November 23rd, 2018

 Average review time is currently two weeks.

-How you’ll be notified: We will send an email letting you know if your piece was accepted.
+How you will be notified: We will send an email letting you know if your piece was accepted.

-What happens if refused: We will make an effort to let you know if the piece wasn’t taken.
-But if you haven’t heard by four weeks, chances are good you’ve been refused.
+What happens if refused: We will make an effort to let you know if the piece was not taken.
+But if you have not heard by four weeks, chances are good your submission has been refused.
 We do not give feedback on every submission or let every writer know what needed to be changed or improved to make the cut.

 You are not permitted to republish your guest post to your own blog, Medium, LinkedIn, or Inbound.org account afterward.
 However, sharing the link to your post is always welcome.

 The content team at Credit Suite reserves the right to edit and alter your guest blog content as we see fit, and update it in the future for accuracy and comprehensiveness.

 Credit Suite also reserves the right to include calls to action to Credit Suite content, including but not limited to email newsletters, eBooks, white papers, and other downloadable content.